threesixfour/azure-training/README.md

 # Azure Training
-The primary focus of this repository is to house PowerShell scripts that can be used with the CloudCheckr SaaS product.
+The primary focus of this repository is to build a library of PowerShell scripts that can be used with the CloudCheckr SaaS product.